2025–26 Cornell Big Red men's ice hockey season

-The 2025–26 Cornell Big Red Men's ice hockey season will be the 109th season of play for the program and 64th in ECAC Hockey.
-The Big Red will represent Cornell University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Lynah Rink and be coached by Casey Jones in his 1st season.
+The 2025–26 Cornell Big Red Men's ice hockey season was the 109th season of play for the program and 64th in ECAC Hockey.
+The Big Red represented Cornell University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Lynah Rink and were coached by Casey Jones in his first season.